miurahr/assertj-swing/docs/assertj-swing-troubleshooting-screenshots.md

 # Screenshots of test failures

-On some occasions a functional GUI test will run perfectly from within the IDE but will break when executed in a batch with other tests (such as when you are using Ant).
+On some occasions, a functional GUI test will run perfectly from within the IDE but will break when executed in a batch with other tests (such as when you are using Ant).
 This is because functional GUI tests are vulnerable to certain environment-related events, and AssertJ Swing is no exception.

-It occasionally may happen that anti-virus software runs a scheduled scan while a GUI is under test.
-If the anti-virus software pops up a dialog in front of the GUI, the AssertJ Swing robot will not be able to access the GUI and will time out eventually, making the test fail.
+It occasionally may happen that antivirus software runs a scheduled scan while a GUI is under test.
+If the antivirus software pops up a dialog in front of the GUI, the AssertJ Swing robot will not be able to access the GUI and will time out eventually, making the test fail.
 In this case, the failure is not related to a programming error; it is just a case of bad timing.